roblesterjr04/CallForwarding/README.md

 ### Changing the driver

-The package is built in with 2 drivers for the queue.
-The default is `file`, but it also includes `redis`.
+The package is built in with 3 drivers for the queue.
+The default is `file`, but it also includes `redis` and `memcached`.

 Your choices out of the box are File or Redis.
 To use the Redis option, add this to your `.env` file: